What Happens After an Appeal Is Granted?

 Why Hire an Atlanta Appeals Lawyer?

-If you are planning to appeal a civil or criminal case in Atlanta, an experienced appeals lawyer would be in the best position to help you.
+If you plan to appeal a civil or criminal case in Atlanta, an experienced appeals lawyer is best positioned to help you.
 This is because the appellate court requires different skills and experience than the trial court.
 To navigate the appeals process, hire an experienced and reputable appeals lawyer.

-As soon as you receive an unfavorable trial court verdict, it is imperative that you contact an appeal lawyer immediately.
+You must contact an appeal lawyer immediately when you receive an unfavorable trial court verdict.
 You will have a better chance of meeting filing deadlines if you do this.
 Your lawyer will also have more time to analyze your case and prepare the brief, increasing your chances of a successful appeal.

-Contact Conklin Law today for competent legal representation by experienced Atlanta appeals lawyers.
-We can comb through your case with the detailed eyes of experienced attorneys to determine whether your case has legal errors that could result in a successful appeal.
+At Conklin Law, we can comb through your case with the detailed eyes of experienced attorneys to determine whether your case has legal errors that could result in a successful appeal.
 Feel free to contact us today!